 Market or brand penetration is a measure of brand (or category) popularity.
 It is defined as the number of people who buy a specific brand or a category of goods at least once in a given period divided by the size of the relevant market population.

 Market penetration is one of the four growth strategies of the Product-Market Growth Matrix as defined by Igor Ansoff.
-It occurs when a company penetrates a market in which current or similar products already exist.
+It occurs when a company penetrates an existing market in which current or similar products already exist.
 The best way to achieve this is by gaining competitors’ customers (part of their market share).
-Other ways include attracting non-users of your product or convincing current clients to use more of your product/service (by advertising, etc.).
+Other ways include attracting non-users of your product or convincing current clients to use more of your product/service. (by advertising, etc.)

 Often, managers must decide whether to seek sales growth by acquiring existing category users from their competitors or by expanding the total population of category users, attracting new customers to the market.
 Penetration metrics help indicate which of these strategies would be most appropriate and help managers to monitor their success.
 These equations might also be calculated for usage instead of purchase.